 - House-Tree-Person Test

-Children and adults with severe brain injuries, brain damage, or organic neurological issues may require a neuropsychological evaluation.
+A neuropsychological evaluation may be needed for children and adults who have had severe brain injuries, brain damage, or neurological problems that aren’t caused by accident.
 These tests measure a person’s functioning and aid in locating areas of mental disability.
-These tests may be required to assess a patient’s development while they are receiving therapy or rehabilitation for a neurological condition.
+These tests may be needed to assess a patient’s development while receiving therapy or rehabilitation for a neurological condition.
 Additionally, several neuropsychological tests can aid in the screening of kids for developmental delays such as autism and attention deficit disorder as well as learning difficulties.
 Neuropsychological tests include, for instance:

 - Behavioral Assessment of Dysexecutive Syndrome (BADS)